-Regulation of a health profession is how governments, through legislation, protect the public from unqualified or unsafe health care providers.
-Legislation leads to defining and regulating competency, which demands safe, professional treatment supported by a complaints process.
+Governments regulate health professions to protect the public from unqualified or unsafe health care providers.
+They create legislation that defines provider competency and requires safe and professional practice supported by a complaints process.

-Regulation occurs through a government appointed panel, called a College of Massage Therapy or Therapists, which protects the public from harm and verifies the qualifications of massage therapist registrants.
+Massage therapy regulation takes place through a government-appointed panel called a College of Massage Therapists, which protects the public from harm and verifies the qualifications of its members.

-The College has strict rules and protocols to support safety and to determine the competencies of its registrants/members.
-The College also requires members to follow a code of ethics, standards of practice, and protection of title.
+The College has strict rules and protocols to support safety and determine the competencies of its members.
+It also requires them to follow a code of ethics, standards of practice, and title protection.

 The responsibility of a College of Massage Therapists is to:

 regulate the conduct of massage therapists through standards of practice and a code of ethics

 act in the interest of the public by reducing risk of harm

 provide a public record of practitioners who violate the College's Code of Ethics